aimclub/AutoTM/README.md

 # AutoTM

 Automatic parameters selection for topic models (ARTM approach) using evolutionary algorithms.
-AutoTM provides tools to tune topic models.
+AutoTM provides necessary tools to preprocess english and russian text datasets and tune topic models.

 ## Installation

+The functionality of topic models training is available only for linux distributions.

 ## Quickstart